apgsn/VideoBurst/README.md

 #### Notes on implementation

 Make sure you have Node.js and npm installed.
 Clone this repo and install the dependencies listed in the `Package.json` files located in the main folder and in the `client` one.
-Use the command `npm run dev` in main to lauch the app.
+In `config`, add a file named `keys_dev.js` and store your personal keys here (see `keys_prod.js` for the production counterpart).
+Finally, use the command `npm run dev` in main to lauch the app.